S2P2/coding-for-everyone/src/concepts/module-4/for-loops.md

 <!-- langtabs-end -->

 That's it.
 We didn't just read the list; we used a loop to process it and produce a single, meaningful result.
 This technique of aggregating data is fundamental.
 You'll use it to sum up sales, count users, or calculate averages—all by combining a list and a `for` loop.

+### Mini-Exercise 💡

+The `for` loop is powerful because you can change the list, and the loop code still works perfectly.

+1. Start with the code from the "Beyond Printing" section that calculates `total_time`.
+2. Add a new number to the `cooking_times` list.
+For example, add `5` minutes for "cooling".
+3. Run the code again.
+Notice how you didn't have to change the loop at all.
+It automatically included the new item in its calculation.
+4. Try adding another one!

+## What If You Don't Have a List?

+`For` loops are perfect when you have a list of items and you want to do something for *each* item.
+But what if you don't have a list?
+What if you need to repeat an action until a certain *condition* is met?

+-   "Keep stirring **until** the sauce is thick."
+-   "Wait **while** the oven is preheating."
+-   "Knead the dough **until** it's smooth."

+You don't know exactly how many stirs or how many minutes that will take.
+You just know the goal.
+For these situations, we need a different kind of loop.

+In the next section, we'll explore **`while` loops**, which are designed for exactly this purpose: repeating an action as long as a certain condition remains true.